 searches based on the things you care about.

-One of the best things about trading stocks with Fidelity is the ability to actually trade stocks in 25 countries via various stock exchanges
+One of the best things about online trading with Fidelity is the ability to actually trade stocks in 25 countries via various stock exchanges

-Fidelity research tools (like stock screening, historical trading strategies,
+Fidelity research tools (such as stock screening, historical trading strategies,

 daily market commentary, and individual stock research) are impressive.
 There are research reports from 12